Trade fees and funding

 There are 2 types of fees when trading: trade fees incurred when a trader’s order is executed, and funding (financing) incurred when a position is carried into a new funding period.

-When an order is executed on the market it will be charged either a Maker fee or a Taker fee:
+When an order is executed on the market it will be charged a trade fee depending on the order Type used:

 Maker fee is charged when adding liquidity to the order book by placing a delayed order that is not matched immediately against an order on the order book: i.e Limit orders placed below the current price for a BUY order or above the current price for a SELL order.
 This includes conditional Take Profit orders.